 We want writing a book review for this journal to be a constructive, painless, and maybe even fun process.
 If you are not sure what to write, just take a stab at your first draft.
 Our team will work with you through a few drafts to ensure that your writing is at its best before we publish it.

-If you have any questions or need help during writing process, please contact our Reviews Editor, Clara Hanson, at reviews AT graduatefoodassociation DOT org.
+If you have any questions or need help during the writing process, please contact our book reviews editor at GJFSreviews [AT] gmail.com.

 ©Copyright 2015 by the Graduate Association for Food Studies.